Rishav-12/Rock-Paper-Scissor/README.md

 * Tkinter

 ### How to use
-* A GUI Screen appears on double-clicking the main.pyw file.
-* Player makes his/her choice by pressing the appropriate button in the left hand column.
+* Make your choice by pressing the appropriate button in the left hand column.
 Computer makes a random choice.
 * Both choices are displayed on the right.
-* The game also keeps track of the scores.
+* The game keeps track of points.
 A game runs till 5 points.
-* There are also options to **Play Again** and **Quit**.